-Fisherman finds his way with his W500 in a sea of flooded grass flats
+Fisherman stands up in his W500 Kayak and finds his way in flooded grass flats

 You’ve got to appreciate the beautiful panoramic shots of miles of featureless flooded grass flats, as well as Jeff’s wise advice: